• How it works

 How much can you raise rent in NYC?

-The amount by which you can raise rent in NYC boils down to the classification of the property you are renting out:
+The amount you can raise rent in NYC depends on the classification of the property you are renting out.

 What is the rent cap in NYC?